-The @param tag (or @arg or @argument) documents a function parameter.
+The @param tag provides the name, type, and description of a function parameter.

-automatically link to the documentation for that symbol.
-You can also use a type expression to indicate, for example, that a parameter is not nullable or can
+will automatically link to the documentation for that symbol.
+You can also use a type expression to indicate, for example, that a parameter is not nullable

-accept any type; see the [@type documentation][tags-type] for details.
+or can accept any type; see the @type tag documentation for details.

 If you provide a description, you can make the JSDoc comment more readable by inserting a hyphen before the description.
 Be sure to include a space before and